This site requires a more recent version of Adobe Flash Player to function properly.

 Like other major pharmaceutical companies, Merck is also battling against the impact of patent expiry of its several major drugs including Singulair, Propecia, Clarinex, Maxalt, Cozaar and Hyzaar.
 Out of these, asthma drug Singulair has had the biggest impact and has continually weighed on Merck’s growth for the past few quarters.

 In addition, Merck’s cardiovascular division has also been hurt by the patent cliff as its drugs Cozaar/Hyzaar, which garnered over $2.1 billion in revenue in 2010, lost patent exclusivity in large markets including the U.S. and Europe in late 2010.
-As a result, sales fell by more than 50% over the next two years amounting to $1 billion in 2013.
+Annual sales have fallen by 62% since then, amounting to $800 million in 2014.
 Additionally, Propecia, Clarinex and Maxalt together accounted for roughly $1.46 billion in revenues in 2012.
-This figure dropped sharply to $667 million in 2013 as a result of patent expiry.
+This figure dropped sharply to less than $650 million in 2014 as a result of patent expiry.

 Growing threat of generic products

 The fast growing pharma market in emerging economies or referred to as the 'Pharmerging' economies have the capability and technical prowess to manufacture generic versions of blockbuster drugs.
-These generic drugs are often sold at prices that are substantially cheaper then their branded counterparts, thereby severely affecting big pharma's ability to generate profits in the long run.
+These generic drugs are often sold at prices that substantially cheaper then their branded counterparts, thereby severely affecting big pharma's ability to generate profits in the long run.
+Merck's drugs could face potential threat from biosimilars in future, which are generic versions of biologics.

 Globalization of healthcare reforms